 Create a file called redocly.yaml

 , then try the following examples (or pick some other configuration settings) to change how the site looks.
-Change one thing at a time and check the preview as you go along.
+Make changes incrementally and preview each update.

 Create an